-“Doré Quartet is an Italian musical gem — a winning combination of beautiful Italian sound, musicality, talent and a clear and profound vision of the repertoire.
+“Doré Quartet is an Italian musical gem — a winning combination of beautiful sound, musicality, talent and a clear and profound vision of the repertoire.
 A truly unmissable ensemble.”

 Simone Gramaglia - Quartetto di Cremona

-“Doré Quartet is an Italian musical gem — a winning combination of beautiful Italian sound, musicality, talent and a clear and profound vision of the repertoire.
+“Doré Quartet is an Italian musical gem — a winning combination of beautiful sound, musicality, talent and a clear and profound vision of the repertoire.
 A truly unmissable ensemble.”

 Simone Gramaglia - Quartetto di Cremona

-Doré Quartet has collaborated with musicians such as Eckart Runge, cellist of the Artemis Quartet, and soloists Anna Agafia Egholm and Anthony Ratinov.
+The quartet has collaborated with musicians such as Eckart Runge, cellist of the Artemis Quartet, and soloists Anna Agafia Egholm and Anthony Ratinov.

 In 2024, as a result of the collaboration between Fondazione Pro Canale and the Accademia Stauffer, Doré Quartet receives four historical instruments provided by Fondazione Pro Canale on loan.